sysion/TodoApp/README.md

 # Todo App (Vanilla JavaScript)

 Simple responsive Todo App using HTML5, CSS3 and plain Javascript.
-Browser LocalStorage not used hence app does not retain information on reload.
+Browser LocalStorage is now used hence app can retain information on reload.

 Developed for learning purposes.